rinocloud/rinocloud-matlab/README.md

 rino.download_last(4); % will download last 4 files
 ```

-The function also takes the "tofile" and "totext" arguments in the same way as the rino.download() function.
-For multiple files, the output will be given as a cell array if the "tofile" argument is set to false.
+The function also takes the "tofile" and "totext" and 'format' arguments in the same way as the rino.download() function.
+For multiple files, the output will be given as a cell array if the "tofile" argument is set to false (this happens automatically if 'totext' is set to true or if a format string is given).

 ## Creating folders